 If you've tried all of the above steps and still can't determine the age of your air conditioner, then it's time to call in an expert.
 An HVAC professional will be able to quickly tell you how old your unit is and can also perform any needed maintenance or repairs.
 They will check for any obvious signs of wear and tear and can also run diagnostic tests to check the overall health of your unit.

-Moncrief offers expert AC repair in Atlanta.
+Moncrief offers expert AC repair in Atlanta, Roswell, Sandy Springs, and Virginia Highlands.
 We also provide new air conditioner installation and maintenance services to keep your system running all season smoothly long.